ericramcharran/Suitcases-and-Sensuality-app-projects/replit.md

 - **Design System**: All styles scoped under `.nexus-app` to prevent conflicts
 - **Route**: Accessible at `/nexus` path within the main application

-**Architecture**: NEXUS is integrated as a route within the same Express/Vite application alongside The Executive Society, sharing the same server infrastructure but maintaining completely separate styling and branding.
+**Architecture**: Spark It! is integrated as a route within the same Express/Vite application alongside The Executive Society, sharing the same server infrastructure but maintaining completely separate styling and branding.

 ## User Preferences